joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 You can read more about the Virtual Network Gateways and VPN SKUs at the official Microsoft documentation [here](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways?WT.mc_id=AZ-MVP-5004796){:target="_blank"}; your Gateway SKU may differ depending on your requirements.

-### Create Azure Point to Site VPN using Azure Active Directory authentication
+### Create Azure Point to Site VPN using Microsoft Entra ID authentication

 #### Prerequisites